kaaproject/kaa/doc/Administration-guide/System-installation/Cluster-setup/MariaDB-cluster-setup-guide/index.md

   ubuntu-node3 172.3.3.3
 ```

-Now we will install the its required packages `rsync`, `galera` and `mariadb-galera-server` that need to be installed on all the three nodes.
+Now we will install the required packages `rsync`, `galera` and `mariadb-galera-server` that need to be installed on all the three nodes.

 ### Add the MariaDB Repositories